Herbert G. Bohnert

-Herbert G. Bohnert (1918 – 12 March 1984) was an American analytic philosopher.
+Herbert Gaylord Bohnert (March 24, 1918 – March 12, 1984) was an American analytic philosopher.
 After obtaining a PhD from the University of Pennsylvania on Ramsey sentences in 1961, Bohnert conducted research on natural language processing at IBM's Thomas J. Watson Research Center and later taught philosophy and logic at Michigan State University.
 Bohnert was a personal friend of Rudolf Carnap who defended Carnapian views at a time when they had largely fallen out of fashion.
 For this reason there is renewed interest in Bohnert's work among scholars of the history of analytic philosophy.

 Life and career

 Bohnert was born in 1918 and studied political science at the University of Chicago, where in 1941 he first attended classes and seminars by the leading logical empiricist Rudolf Carnap.
 During the 1940s Bohnert decided to pursue a career in philosophy and enrolled in the PhD program at the University of Pennsylvania in 1950 under the supervision of Nelson Goodman.
 After initially planning to write on dispositions Bohnert changed the topic to Ramsey sentences in the mid-1950s.
 It took him until 1961 to complete and defend the thesis, partly because his funding was insecure.
 Bohnert had to take on various jobs, including as a researcher at the RAND Corporation and a programmer in the aviation industry.
 For most of the 1950s he lived in Los Angeles and frequently met with Carnap, who by then had moved from Chicago for a position at UCLA.

 After initially failing to secure an academic position, Bohnert started to work at IBM's Thomas J. Watson Research Center in 1961.
 There he was engaged in a project on natural language processing called LOGOS: Logical Optimization of Grammar for Organized Systems.
 After being encouraged by the eminent American philosopher W. V. Quine, Bohnert tried to turn his PhD thesis into a book, but failed to do so and instead published two short articles on Ramsey sentences.
 In 1969 Bohnert left IBM to take up a position as professor of philosophy at Michigan State University.
 During his tenure there he published articles related to Carnap's philosophy as well as a textbook on formal logic based on his classes, which was positively received.
 He also defended Carnap's analytic–synthetic distinction against Quine's famous critique.
 For reasons of health Bohnert had to take early retirement in 1982 and died two years later.